 Also known as log cakes, cream rolls, and jelly rolls (when they contain jelly, of course!), dessert rolls are versatile.
 The sky is the limit for mixing and matching the cake and filling flavors.
 Despite their appearance, rolled cakes aren’t actually difficult to make.
 Once you get over the initial fear of rolling up a cake, making a cake roll is a really fun way to prepare a simple but showy dessert.
 This Vegan Pumpkin Cake Roll is perfect for Thanksgiving and other autumn special occasions.

 To dress up my Pumpkin Roll, I featured it on a stunning scalloped marble cheeseboard from Williams-Sonoma Canada.
 It’s a practical piece, too, which is versatile enough to serve round layer cakes, cupcakes and other desserts on.
 And it goes without saying that it’s perfect for putting together a small vegan cheese or charcuterie board, as it’s intended.
 I’m a big fan of multi-purpose pieces, especially in our small space!
-I served the cake slices on classic white plates and kept soft charcoal linen napkins on hand.

 How to Make a Vegan Pumpkin Roll